UWPCE-PythonCert/PythonCertDevel/source/modules/Comprehensions.rst

         in the keyword argument list.
 For example:  dict(one=1, two=2)
     Type:           type

+``dict()`` can take different types of arguments, and will do something different with each one.

-So the first one is an empty dict -- simple enough
+The first option (no argument) is an empty dict -- simple enough.

-The second makes a dict from the contents of another dict (or similar object)
+The option makes a dict from the contents of another dict or similar object (called a "mapping").

-The third one is of interest here -- it makes a dict from an iterable of key, value pairs -- exactly what ``zip()`` gives you.
+The options is of interest here -- it makes a dict from an iterable of key, value pairs -- exactly what ``zip()`` gives you.

 So we can create a dict from data like so: